đ Help Centre

 Listing a Dog for Rehoming

-If youâre rehoming a dog, we know this is a difficult and emotional decision.
+If youâre rehoming a dog, we know this can be an emotional decision.
 HomeWagger is here to help you do it safely, responsibly, and without judgement.

 When creating a listing, youâll be asked to provide:

-- Personality & needs: temperament, activity level, any special requirements.
+- Personality & needs: temperament, activity level, support needs.

-- Reason for rehoming: honesty helps adopters understand the situation.
+- Reason for rehoming: honesty helps adopters understand context.

-- Photos and video: a clear main photo is required; extras help show personality.
+- Photos/video: a clear main photo is required; extras help show personality.

 Can I sell my dog?